mbudm/fotopia-serverless/README.md

 - AWS account with credentials (https://serverless.com/framework/docs/providers/aws/guide/credentials/)
 - Java Runtime Engine (JRE) version 6.x or newer (for running dynamodb locally with `serverless-dynamodb-local` plugin)

+## Deploy

+You can deploy from your computer using the serverless CLI.
+However I recommend using CI/CD (See next section).

+- `yarn`
+- `sls deploy`

+I'm currently having an issue with deploying from one of dev machines.
+Even when I use the exact Lambda node version - 8.10.0 - the Sharp module doesn't build correctly and the thumbs lambdas fail.
+When deploying via CI/CD which uses ubuntu, there is no issue.

 ## CI/CD

 For proper deploying - it's best to use CI/CD as you're certain to use the right settings (eg node version) every time.
 The `.travis.yml` file does the following steps on commit: